stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ![Ubuntu_Install_nvme_format](https://github.com/stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/raw/master/images/Ubuntu_Install_nvme_format.png)

-* This command will erase all information on NVMe drive.
+* This command will erase all the information on the NVMe drive.
 * To verify that the LBA 4K size is properly selected re-type the ``smartctl`` command

 ```